AU-Biocommons/genome-annotation/ansible/playbooks/README.md

     IdentitiesOnly yes
 ```

-## VM Creation Steps Prior to Build
+## VM Creation Steps Prior to Build (Cloud Ops)

+VM creation will need to be done by someone who has the appropriate Cloud admin rights for creating VMs (via Nimbus web interface and/or Openstack).
+Therefore, this step will not necessarily be run by the same person as the one who builds Apollo, by running the Apollo build scripts outlined in the following section (or manually runs the ansible playbooks).
+This step is included here for documentation purposes only.

 The following are the steps required in VM creation prior to the Apollo build with Ansible (via the scripts outlined in the next section).
 This section outlines the procedure in OpenStack, but the same process can be used to create a VM within the [https://nimbus.pawsey.org.au](Nimbus web interface).

 When using OpenStack first source the `openrc.sh` file obtained from Nimbus and enter your Nimbus password.

-Create a n3.8c32r flavor VM with Ubuntu 20.04 image, with a 40G volume-based root disk and an public floating IP address.
+Create a n3.8c32r flavor VM with Ubuntu 20.04 image, with a 40G volume-based root disk and a public floating IP address.
 ```
 openstack server create \
     --flavor c291f88d-6987-424b-bd6b-2b9128595c74 \